 4. Armentara Meadows Trail

-Armentara Meadows Trail, Alta Badia, Best Dolomites Hikes
+Armentara Meadows Hike, Alta Badia, Dolomites

 Walking across Armentara meadows is like listening to a Rossini, or Donizetti opera.
 It’s light, happy, and effortless.
 That’s my last opera reference, promise!